nextui-org/nextui/.changeset/empty-eels-compare.md

 "@nextui-org/table": patch
 ---

-Fixed the `Table` rendering the contents of the cell beneath the stripe in case of multiple computed values provided in `td`
+Fixed an issue where the `Table` component incorrectly rendered cell contents beneath the stripe when multiple computed values were provided in a `td` (table cell) element.